Skip to main content

 HotelbedsAltamonte Springs1

-The biggest impact was at Enhanced Resource Centers at its Melbourne facility, reporting 218 affected workers.
+The most significant filing came from Enhanced Resource Centers at its Melbourne facility, reporting 218 affected workers.
 Benchmark Hospitality at Grand Cypress followed with 178 workers.

 Trend & Outlook